filipciesielski7/filipciesielski7/README.md

 ## Hi there, my name is Filip 👋🏻
 _Also available in: [Polski](README.pl.md)_

-I'm junior cloud engineer at Transition Technologies PSC and a 4th-year computer science student at Poznan University of Technology.
-Passionate about building scalable cloud-based solutions using AWS, also experienced in web development.
-My plans for the upcoming time include achieving AWS Certificates.
-Focused on growth and development in IT.
+I'm a junior cloud engineer at Transition Technologies PSC, with a degree in computer science from Poznan University of Technology.
+I'm passionate about designing and implementing innovative cloud-based solutions using AWS, and have also experience in web development.
+Currently, I'm working towards achieving AWS Solutions Architect Associate certification to further advance my cloud engineering skills.

 - ✍ You can find my CV on <a href="https://www.linkedin.com/in/filip-ciesielski/"><img alt="LinkedIn" src="https://img.shields.io/badge/Linkedin%20-%230077B5.svg?&style=flat&logo=linkedin&logoColor=white"/></a>
 - 📫 How to reach me?
 Write [filip.ciesielski@protonmail.com](mailto:filip.ciesielski@protonmail.com?subject=[GitHub]%20Source%20Han%20Sans) or call [+48 790 608 198](tel:790608198)